 OK, he doesn't LOOK that small, but remember, he's got heels on his cowboy boots..

 One day, we merchants were to go to a local Red Lobster for a lunch with the pop-dance group Exposé.
-(Apparently Howard Johnson’s was unavailable.)
+(Apparently, Howard Johnson’s was unavailable.)
 Unfortunately, everyone was too busy to go, so I was sent as an emissary, which I was only too happy to be.
 Remember, free lunch and special added bonus, the girls of Exposé are hot.
 I’d seen them at Peabody’s years before and they put on an entertaining show.
 I was especially fond of the blonde one, Ann Curless, and I somehow managed to grab a seat beside her at lunch.
 Had a charming conversation with her, but all I really remember is that she was also from Ohio.
 I had a ball posing for pictures, arm in arm with three beautiful ladies.
 Tough job.

-Ann Curless, me, Kelly Moneymaker and Jeanette Jurado.
+Ann Curless, me, Kelly Moneymaker, and Jeanette Jurado.
 If I were any happier at that moment, I wouldn't be able to publish this photo.

 As it turned out, they were coming back to the office anyway, so I got to function as an unofficial ambassador and guide.
 It was fun though, and at one point, Jeanette Jurado held out my camera and tried to take a picture of the both of us together.
-Too bad that she only succeeded in taking one of my enormous head, beside a little sliver of hers.
+Too bad that she only succeeded in taking a shot of my enormous head, beside a little sliver of hers.

-Gee thanks…just the shot I want to blow up and frame.”
+“Gee thanks…just the shot I want to blow up and frame.”
 (No, I’m not posting that shot.
 Here’s a much nicer one instead.)

 Expose, posing at our office with my friend Lisa.
 All right, it would have been nicer if it was in better focus.